-Combative Trump concedes Russia's role in election hacking
+Trump meets with AT&T executives

 Director of National Intelligence James Clapper said in a statement later that he had spoken with Trump Wednesday evening and told him he does not believe any leaks came from the intelligence community.

-One U.S. official told The Associated Press Tuesday night that intelligence people had informed Trump last week about an unsubstantiated report that Russia had compromising personal and financial information about him.
+Trump has not said whether he believes Clapper’s claim about the source of the leaks.
+He tweeted Thursday: “James Clapper called me yesterday to denounce the false and fictitious report that was illegally circulated.
+Made up, phony facts.
+Too bad!”

 Some media outlets reported on the document, which contains unproven information alleging close coordination between Trump’s inner circle and Russians, as well as unverified claims about unusual sexual activities by Trump.
 The AP has not authenticated any of the claims.

 Clapper said Wednesday he had told Trump the intelligence community “has not made any judgment that the information in this document is reliable.”